SoraMakes/Termux-Desktops/postmarketOS/openrc/install.md

 The official postmarketOS wiki entry is outdated, the linked pull request is also stale.
 Development is currently happening [here](https://github.com/pipa-project) and [here](https://gitlab.com/pipa-mainline).
-I am building my work on these projects.
-The main difference is that i am using systemd instead of openrc.

 ## Setup Steps

-Ready-to-use builds are available in [this repo](https://github.com/SoraMakes/postmarketos-builds).
+Ready-to-use builds are available from [https://github.com/pipa-project/postmarketos-builds](https://github.com/pipa-project/postmarketos-builds).
 Go to Actions and download the build.

 Flash it with fastboot (this will wipe all data):
 - `fastboot erase dtbo_a`